shagunnmishra/online-voting-system/README.md

   - Attractive buttons and color scheme
 - **Front-End Only:** No backend required, runs directly in the browser.
 - **Local Storage:** User vote is stored locally for demonstration purposes.
-- **Snapshot-Friendly:** Perfect for showcasing in presentations or GitHub portfolio.